Metastasis, or spread, of mesothelioma, plays a critical role in your treatment choices.

 Second, most mesothelioma treatments depend on the goal of reducing the ability of the disease to spread.
 Physicians use surgery to take out tumors before they spread to other tissues.
 Radiation and chemotherapy are used to kill cells that replicate.
 For patients with stage III or stage IV mesothelioma, treatments are more focused on pain relief.

 Third, the key to living longer with mesothelioma is to slow or prevent metastasis.
 No matter the cancer stage when you are diagnosed, there usually is some type of treatment that can better the prognosis.
-As a patient, you cannot control your diagnosis, but you can improve the prognosis by seeking the best mesothelioma specialists and clinical trials.
+As a patient, you cannot control your diagnosis, but you can improve the prognosis by seeking the best mesothelioma doctor specialists and research the newest clinical trials.

 Metastatic Mesothelioma Overview